hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Virtual Good/Unreal Virtual Goods.md

 ## Introduction

-After following the tutorial [Creating a Virtual Good](./README.md), you are ready to integrate the same functionality into your Unreal Engine Game - you can now set up the ability for your authenticated players to buy and consume Virtual Goods and retrieve a list of exactly what Virtual Goods your authenticated player have in their inventory.
+After following the tutorial [Creating a Virtual Good](./README.md), you are ready to integrate the same functionality into your Unreal Engine Game.
+You can now:
+* Set up the ability for your authenticated players to buy and consume Virtual Goods.
+* Retrieve a list of exactly what Virtual Goods your authenticated player have in their inventory.

 Here's what we'll cover in this tutorial:

 **Setting up the Shop Screen**

   * Make a shop screen for the user to buy and consume Virtual Goods.
-  * The shop needs to update the players Currency and the number of owned Virtual Goods.
+  * The shop needs to update a player's Currency amount and the number of Virtual Goods they own.

 **Buying a Virtual Good**

-  * Use a GS *BuyVirtualGoodRequest* node to purchase Virtual Goods by passing in the Currency type, quantity and the Short Code values.
+  * Use a GS *BuyVirtualGoodsRequest* node to purchase Virtual Goods by passing in the Currency type, quantity and the Short Code values.
   * Immediately update the details of the authenticated player.

 **Consuming a Virtual Good**